-Thorpe Park partners with The Cloud to offer free in-park Wi-FiSubmitted by Nick Sim on Thursday, May 9, 2013 09:40
+Thorpe Park partners with The Cloud to offer free in-park Wi-FiBy Nick Sim, Thursday, May 9, 2013 09:40

 Thorpe Park is to offer guests free Wi-Fi Internet access through a new partnership with Sky-owned operator The Cloud.